nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 ### timeOfDay(s) ###

-Express **timeOfWeek** statements as "at {timeOfWeek}".
+Express **timeOfDay** statements as "at {timeOfDay}".
 Separate multiple statements with a comma and use the word " and " to separate the final two statements.
 If a time is expressed with `:00` seconds then express just in terms of hours and minutes.
 Sending systems should always be provided times using the 24 hour clock.

 `at 10:00`